 - Go to East or West Tsavo national parks to experience the largest protected wildlife sanctuary in Kenya and see wildlife against a background of baobab trees.

-Tanzania allows you to combine your safari in Africa with a few days of beach relaxation in Zanzibar afterward.
+Visiting this beautiful country allows you to combine a safari in Tanzania with a few days of beach relaxation in Zanzibar afterward.
 The northern safari circuit (which includes Serengeti and Ngorongoro) is easier than the southern circuit for first-time visitors.

 - Visit Serengeti National Park for the Great Wildebeest Migration.
 Crossing season is from July to October, but you can see wildlife all year round, including elephants and big cats.